shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

         - **DynamoDB Streams** allows you to capture a **time-ordered sequence of item-level modifications** in a DynamoDB table.
 It's integrated with AWS Lambda so that you create triggers that automatically respond to events in real-time.
+          - commonly used for replication or table audits.
+          - The primary restrictions imposed by DynamoDB Streams are:
+            - only 1 or 2 consumers (you need to use fanout patterns beyond that)
+            - only 24h retention.
+While absolutely all changes are recorded, and in strict order, there is a hard limit on the retention ,you need to grab them and do something, quick.

     - **RDS** - Amazon Relational Database Service (Amazon RDS) makes it **easy to set up, operate, and scale a relational database in the cloud.**
         - It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as